WilliamVida/Theory-of-Algorithms-Project/README.md

 Lecturer: Ian McLoughlin

 ## Description
 This repository contains an implementation of the SHA-512 algorithm in C which I was required to produce as part of my final year module Theory of Algorithms.
 This project uses command-line arguments to get the SHA-512 hash value of a given file or text input.
 Click on [Project Instructions.md](Project%20Instructions.md) to view the project brief.
-Click on [NIST.FIPS.180-4.pdf](NIST.FIPS.180-4.pdf) to view the Secure Hash Standard (SHS).
+Enter Secure Hash Standard and click on [NIST.FIPS.180-4.pdf](NIST.FIPS.180-4.pdf) to view the Secure Hash Standard (SHS).

 ## Compilation
 ### Prerequisites